Lisa Cooseman, OTR/L, MS

 Erin Wilhite, MOT, OTR/L

 Erin received her Master of Occupational Therapy degree from Maryville University.
 Erin has worked with in variety of settings: home, outpatient, school, and rehabilitation.
 She loves working with children one on one, and has developed exceptional skills in leading groups, as well.
-Erin currently leads all of the social skills groups for Leaps and Bounds.
+Erin currently coordinates all of the social skills groups for Leaps and Bounds.
 Erin also serves as a supervisor to occupational therapy interns completing their fieldwork at Leaps and Bounds.
 She has received continuing education training in the areas of sensory processing, handwriting, oral motor/feeding techniques, and Brain Gym.

 Jessica Lange, MOT, OTR/L